dynamiclayer/dynamiclayer-cli/docs/avatar-group.md

 # Avatar Group

-Display a compact stack of avatars with an optional "+N" counter when the list exceeds `max`.
+Stacks two avatars with overlap and swaps the second slot for a `+N` counter when the list exceeds `max`.
+Great for collaboration lists or shared owners.

 ## Install